Table of Contents

 One popular guideline is to spend no more than 30% of your gross income on rent.
 So if your monthly gross income is $5,833.33, you would ideally try to spend no more than $1,750 per month on rent.

 However, this guideline isn’t realistic for everyone.
-Sticking to spending 30% on rent may not be feasible in a place like New York City or San Francisco, for example, where median rents for a one-bedroom apartment are over $2,000.
+Sticking to spending 30% on rent may not be feasible in places such as New York City or San Francisco, for example, where the median rent for a one-bedroom apartment is over $2,000.,

 Best Places to Live on a $70,000 Salary